SS Dispatch

 SS Dispatch was a small sternwheeler that operated from 1888 to 1893 on the Columbia River and Arrow Lakes in British Columbia, Canada.
-She is sometimes referred to as Despatch, though sources from the time period during which she operated usually utilized Dispatch.
+She is sometimes referred to as Despatch, although sources from the time period during which she operated pimarily used the name Dispatch.
 Dispatch was the first ship to be built for regular steamboat service on the lower Columbia and the beginning of a long line of steamships that opened the area for development.

 Construction

 In 1888, regular steamship service commenced on the lower Columbia after entrepreneurs J. Frederick Hume, William Cowan, and Robert Sanderson formed the Columbia Transportation Company.
 The first ship, Dispatch, was built at Revelstoke, British Columbia.
 She was an unattractive, a twin-hulled, asymmetrical catamaran vessel with a boxy wood cabin and a wheelhouse on top.
 Nonetheless, she was functional, if not comfortable, and enabled early settlers to develop the region.

 Early years

 Dispatch was launched on August 9, 1888 under Captain Sanderson, journeying from Revelstoke to Sproat's Landing in two days.
 It soon became apparent that her design limited her speed and hauling capacity.
 As well, her owners had lacked the funds to freight on her second engine, so during her first runs, the crew and passengers had to climb onto the paddle wheel and help turn it when the single engine stopped at the end of a stroke and was unable to rotate the wheel.
 Passengers were also expected to gather wood for fuel.
 Soon after, SS Marion entered service, but the two ships could only provide primitive service.

 In July, 1889, George Mercer Dawson from the Geological Survey of Canada, a geologist responsible for early surveys of areas of western Canada, traveled up the Columbia River in Dispatch.
-He described the service in his diary as “primitive steamboating” and wrote that the accommodations consisted of “dirty bunks, a stove with pantry, a chinaman [cook and steward]…and a table.”
+He described the service in his diary as “primitive steamboating” and wrote that the accommodations consisted of “dirty bunks, a stove with pantry, a Chinaman [cook and steward]…and a table".
 Also present on deck were cordwood for fuel, sacks of ore, and one chair aft of the wheelhouse for a passenger wishing to be outside.